Drum Brake Tools

 Article by Mark Trotta

-Many of you have probably worked on disc brakes, but may have not worked on drum brakes before.
+Many of you have probably worked on disc brakes before, but may have never worked on drum brakes.
 Several specialty tools are required, not only to do the job, but to do the job safely.
-This article covers the tools needed to service drum brakes.

 Safety First